zer0rez4/english_bot/README.md

 # english_bot
-That's a bot for learning english
+This bot for learning english is called ELE (Easy Learn English)

+You can add any word you want, and try to learn words were added another people

+Bot send you a word and 4 translations of this word and you should guess